open-telemetry/opentelemetry-erlang/docs/rationale.md

 The module prefix for all modules in any of these core Applications is `otel`.
-This means modules can move between Applications without their name changing and because of Erlang's flat namespace there is no code to change for a user when a stable API graduates from experimental to stable, if the user was using the latest version of the experimental API.
+This means modules can move between Applications without their name changing.
+Because of Erlang's flat namespace, there is no code for a user to change when an API graduates from experimental to stable, if the user was using the latest version of the experimental API.

 This also allows flexibility for modules that might be in the SDK but are found